jbraeuer/mysql-tools/Readme.md

 This repository holds "mysql-tools".
 These tools offer the following function

-- create database backups via `mysqldump`
+- create database dump via `mysqldump`
-- rotate backups, so a number is kept and old backups are removed
 - restore a backup, create database and user if needed
-- obfuscate a backup
+- obfuscate a dump

+These scripts come handy to create backup on production and obfuscate/anonymize dumps for test systems.
+Also devs can self-serve with the provided 'restore' function.

 Jens Braeuer <braeuer.jens@googlemail.com>